-- A CPU-generated address (the address in the program counter) matches the contents of the break address registers. - Software writes a '1' to the BRKA bit in the break status and control register (BRKSCR).
+- A CPU-generated address (the address in the program counter) matches the contents of the break address registers. - A DMA-generated address matches the contents of the break address registers during a DMA transfer. - Software writes a '1' to the BRKA bit in the break status and control register (BRKSCR).

-When a CPU-generated address matches the contents of the break address registers, the break interrupt begins after the CPU completes its current instruction.
+When a CPU- or DMA-generated address matches the contents of the break address registers, the break interrupt begins after the CPU completes its current instruction.
 A return from interrupt instruction (RTI) in the break routine ends the break interrupt and returns the MCU to normal operation.
 Figure 11 shows the structure of the break module.